shagadellic/SolarData/README.md

 WIP - UI to select conditions to start / stop charging etc
 ----------------------------------------------------------------------------------------------------------

-API resourses for car appear available from https://www.teslaapi.io/
+Unofficial API for Tesla is available from https://www.teslaapi.io/

 App use db data to determine start / stop etc based on parameters entered

 Initial testing has not bricked my car.
-Use at your own peril
+Use at your own peril.

 Going to Run the UI on tablet that is stuck on my kitchen wall.. using it as a home hub